walmartlabs/edge-federation/README.md

 ## Disclaimer

-All documentation - Copyright (c) 2019-present, Walmart Inc.
+All documentation and resources in this repository - Copyright (c) 2019-present, Walmart Inc.